 - A conversational approach removes barriers.
 In shopping, for example, people still need some elements to make a purchase, like a computer or mobile phone.
 However, it’s much simpler for them when someone (or something) says: “Hi, how can I help you?”.

 While it can be new for most businesses, conversational AI brings to the table something all humans have been doing for decades: having natural conversations.

-Now it’s the perfect moment to start implementing it.
-Why?
+Now it’s the perfect moment to start using a Conversational AI platform Why?
 Because three elements are perfectly aligned:

 - Technology can meet requirements.